Operations

 The gateway and the operator are decoupled.
 The operator reconciles declarative state; the gateway serves the read and write path.
 Neither sits in the other’s hot path, so the gateway keeps serving even if the operator is restarted or lagging.

 The link between them is one-directional and read-only.
-For some features the gateway reads CRD status — which indexes exist, which worker pools are ready — to inform what it serves.
+For some features the gateway reads CRD status, such as which indexes exist and which worker pools are ready, to inform what it serves.
 It never writes to the CRDs; declarative state is authored by you and reconciled by the operator, and the gateway is only ever a reader of it.

 Scheduling and node pools